-- (b) In the event that the Employer is unable to schedule a regular Community Health Worker on an ongoing basis to five hours below her weekly maximum under Article 15.4(a)(3), the Employer may displace the employee. - (c) Upon request, an employee classified as a regular Community Health Worker shall be entitled to notice equivalent to that set out in (a) above in the event that there are no hours available for assignment to five hours below her weekly maximum for a period of four consecutive weeks.
+(b) In the event that the Employer is unable to schedule a regular Community Health Worker on an ongoing basis to five hours below his/her weekly maximum under Article 15.4(a)(3) (Scheduling of Hours), the Employer may displace the employee.

+(c) Upon request, an employee classified as a regular Community Health Worker shall be entitled to notice equivalent to that set out in (a) above in the event that there are no hours available for assignment to five hours below his/her weekly maximum for a period of four consecutive weeks.